STRIDES/NIHCloudLab/docs/Cloud_Lab_Codebot_Comparison.md

 ## Appendix
 ### General Features Comparison Table Additional Notes:

-<p id="footnote1"><sup>1</sup> Apples are sourced from local farms.</p>
+<sup id="fn1">1.
+Anaconda AI Assistant faced some difficulty referencing code within the Jupyter notebook.<a href="#ref1" title="Jump back to footnote 1 in the table.">↩</a></sup>

-[^1]: Offline use of Amazon Q is only supported in one US region currently
+<sup id="fn2">2.
+Offline use of Amazon Q is only supported in one US region currently<a href="#ref2" title="Jump back to footnote 2 in the table.">↩</a></sup>

-[^2]: GitHub Copilot's API support is available only at the business or enterprise level for checking account metrics.
-•	3 GitHub Copilot remained consistent with the scripts it provided, the explanations sometimes varied slightly, often including additional suggestions.
-Additionally, GitHub Copilot has general chat capabilities, but it struggled to reference chat history when asked to summarize a sentence, occasionally referencing the open file in the IDE instead.
+<sup id="fn3">3.GitHub Copilot remained consistent with the scripts it provided, the explanations sometimes varied slightly, often including additional suggestions.
+Additionally, GitHub Copilot has general chat capabilities, but it struggled to reference chat history when asked to summarize a sentence, occasionally referencing the open file in the IDE instead.<a href="#ref3" title="Jump back to footnote 3 in the table.">↩</a></sup>

-•	4 Anaconda AI Assistant provides information across platforms but specifically API information of what python tools to install and providing script to connect to different platform services.
+<sup id="fn4">4.
+Anaconda AI Assistant provides information across platforms but specifically API information of what python tools to install and providing script to connect to different platform services.<a href="#ref4" title="Jump back to footnote 4 in the table.">↩</a></sup>

+<sup id="fn5">5.
+Anaconda AI Assistant allows you to opt out of sharing data with Anaconda but it will still send inquires to OpenAI.<a href="#ref5" title="Jump back to footnote 5 in the table.">↩</a></sup>

-•	5 Anaconda AI Assistant allows you to opt out of sharing data with Anaconda but it will still send inquires to OpenAI.
+<sup id="fn6">6.
+Anaconda AI Assistant allows you to opt out of sharing data with Anaconda but it will still send inquires to OpenAI.<a href="#ref6" title="Jump back to footnote 6 in the table.">↩</a></sup>

-•	Anaconda AI Assistant faced some difficulty referencing code within the Jupyter notebook.
-•	6 Jupyter AI allows for interaction with code found in notebook cells
+<sup id="fn7">7.
+Jupyter AI allows for interaction with code found in notebook cells<a href="#ref7" title="Jump back to footnote 7 in the table.">↩</a></sup>

-Code Development Comparison Table Additional Notes:
+### Code Development Comparison Table Additional Notes:
-•	Amazon Q Developer required specific instructions to provide an explanation of script outputted.
+<sup id="fn1t2">1.
+Over all Amazon Q Developer required specific instructions to provide an explanation of script outputted.<a href="#ref1t2" title="Jump back to footnote 1 in the table.">↩</a></sup>

-•	Amazon Q Developer’s ability to produce error-free code varied.
+<sup id="fn2t2">2.
+Over all Amazon Q Developer’s ability to produce error-free code varied.
 Minor errors were present in Python, Nextflow, and BASH scripts.
-Further prompting and troubleshooting sometimes allowed error-free code to be produced.
+Further prompting and troubleshooting sometimes allowed error-free code to be produced.<a href="#ref2t2" title="Jump back to footnote 2 in the table.">↩</a></sup>

-•	Gemini Code Assist did not provide instructions on installation steps and workflow execution in certain tests such as Python scripting and code conversion.
+<sup id="fn3t2">3.
+Over all Gemini Code Assist did not provide instructions on installation steps and workflow execution in certain tests like Python scripting and code conversion.<a href="#ref3t2" title="Jump back to footnote 3 in the table.">↩</a></sup>

-•	1 When producing multiple files in the Python to Nextflow conversion test, Gemini did not specify each file name, leading to a lack of clarity in the output.
-Further prompting and clarification aided in improving the clarity of responses.
+<sup id="fn4t2">4.
+When producing multiple files in the Python to Nextflow conversion test, Gemini did not specify each file name, leading to a lack of clarity in the output.
+Further prompting and clarification aided in improving the clarity of responses. <a href="#ref4t2" title="Jump back to footnote 4 in the table.">↩</a></sup>

-•	2 The Gemini Code Assist output contained syntax errors in tests such as the Python to Nextflow conversion, resulting in an error message when parsing input files.
-Further troubleshooting did not resolve the issue.
+<sup id="fn5t2">5.
+The Gemini Code Assist output contained syntax errors in tests such as the Python to Nextflow conversion, resulting in an error message when parsing input files.
+Further troubleshooting did not resolve the issue.<a href="#ref5t2" title="Jump back to footnote 5 in the table.">↩</a></sup>

-•	GitHub Copilot sometimes requires further instruction to provide installation details on the programming language itself (Python, Nextflow) when suppling context to the output.
+<sup id="fn6t2">6.
+Over all GitHub Copilot sometimes requires further instruction to provide installation details on the programming language itself (Python, Nextflow) when suppling context to the output.<a href="#ref6t2" title="Jump back to footnote 6 in the table.">↩</a></sup>

-•	3 GitHub Copilot had trouble providing consistent folders structure instructions and file names for Nextflow and Snakemake workflows.
-Sometimes providing different information between the script and explanation.
+<sup id="fn7t2">7.
+GitHub Copilot had trouble providing consistent folders structure instructions and file names for Nextflow and Snakemake workflows.
+Sometimes providing different information between the script and explanation.<a href="#ref7t2" title="Jump back to footnote 7 in the table.">↩</a></sup>

-•	4 When creating the Nextflow config file GitHub Copilot encountered difficulty providing the correct format and syntax for specifying docker containers per workflow process.
-Further prompting mitigated the error.
+<sup id="fn8t2">8.
+When creating the Nextflow config file GitHub Copilot encountered difficulty providing the correct format and syntax for specifying docker containers per workflow process.
+Further prompting mitigated the error.<a href="#ref8t2" title="Jump back to footnote 8 in the table.">↩</a></sup>

-•	5 In the Python to Nextflow conversion test, Jupyter AI produced a truncated output that ended abruptly in the middle of a file was produced.
-Due to this incomplete response, the output did not run to completion.
+<sup id="fn9t2">9.
+In the Python to Nextflow conversion test, Jupyter AI produced a truncated output that ended abruptly in the middle of a file was produced.
+Due to this incomplete response, the output did not run to completion.<a href="#ref9t2" title="Jump back to footnote 9 in the table.">↩</a></sup>

-•	6 In the error debugging test, Jupyter AI did not recognize the WDL syntax.
+<sup id="fn10t2">10.
+In the error debugging test, Jupyter AI did not recognize the WDL syntax.
 When prompted, a “ValueError” occurred.
-The codebot was able to answer theoretical questions related to WDL.
+The codebot was able to answer theoretical questions related to WDL.<a href="#ref10t2" title="Jump back to footnote 10 in the table.">↩</a></sup>

-•	7 Anaconda AI Assistant was not tested on R scripting because the documentation states it is only knowledgeable in Python and Bash scripting.
+<sup id="fn11t2">11.
+Anaconda AI Assistant was not tested on R scripting because the documentation states it is only knowledgeable in Python and Bash scripting.<a href="#ref11t2" title="Jump back to footnote 11 in the table.">↩</a></sup>

-•	8 Activating and switching conda environments proved difficult with instructions given, required further prompting.
+<sup id="fn12t2">12.
+Activating and switching conda environments proved difficult with instructions given, required further prompting.<a href="#ref12t2" title="Jump back to footnote 12 in the table.">↩</a></sup>

-•	9 Folder structures for workflow managers proved difficult for Anaconda AI Assistant to provide instruction on for Nextflow conversion test.
-Script didn’t seem to provide up to date practices and syntax.
+<sup id="fn13t2">13.
+Folder structures for workflow managers proved difficult for Anaconda AI Assistant to provide instruction on for Nextflow conversion test.
+Script didn’t seem to provide up to date practices and syntax.<a href="#ref13t2" title="Jump back to footnote 13 in the table.">↩</a></sup>

-•	10 Nextflow conversion test proved difficult for Anaconda AI Assistant resulting in syntax error specifically with channels.
-Further troubleshooting did not resolve the issue.
+<sup id="fn14t2">14.
+Nextflow conversion test proved difficult for Anaconda AI Assistant resulting in syntax error specifically with channels.
+Further troubleshooting did not resolve the issue.<a href="#ref14t2" title="Jump back to footnote 14 in the table.">↩</a></sup>

-•	11Anaconda AI Assistant required further prompting to resolve errors for the WDL Error Debugging test.
+<sup id="fn15t2">15.
+Anaconda AI Assistant required further prompting to resolve errors for the WDL Error Debugging test.<a href="#ref15t2" title="Jump back to footnote 15 in the table.">↩</a></sup>

-•	12 Anaconda AI Assistant converted bash scripts and commands to Python when not asked to.
+<sup id="fn16t2">16.
+The Anaconda AI Assistant converted bash scripts and commands to Python when it should have remained in bash.<a href="#ref16t2" title="Jump back to footnote 16 in the table.">↩</a></sup>

-•	Some outputted code or scripts (Bash, WDL, Nextflow) Anaconda AI Assistant provided contained headers that caused errors.
-Commenting out headers resolved the issue.
+<sup id="fn17t2">17.
+Over all some outputted code or scripts (Bash, WDL, Nextflow) Anaconda AI Assistant provided contained headers that caused errors.
+Commenting out headers resolved the issue.<a href="#ref17t2" title="Jump back to footnote 17 in the table.">↩</a></sup>